 2 to coordinate activities and studies relating to e-health among the relevant study groups, focus groups and other relevant groups in ITU-T, the ITU Radiocommunication Sector (ITU-R) and ITU-D, in order in particular to foster awareness of telecommunication/ICT standards pertaining to e-health;

 3 for ensuring the broad deployment of e-health services in diverse operating conditions, to study communication protocols relating to e-health, especially among heterogeneous networks;

+4 to coordinate the studies on the ICTs that could help in addressing public health emergencies such as COVID-19;

-4 within the current mandate of the ITU-T study groups, to give priority to the study of security standards (e.g. for communications, services, network aspects and service scenarios for databases and record handling, identification, integrity and authentication) relating to e-health, taking into account recognizing d),
+5 within the current mandate of the ITU-T study groups, to give priority to the study of security standards (e.g. for communications, services, network aspects and service scenarios for databases and record handling, identification, integrity and authentication) relating to e-health, taking into account recognizing e),

 invites Member States

-to consider, as appropriate, the development and/or enhancement of frameworks, which may include legislation, regulations, standards, codes of practice and guidelines, to enhance the development of telecommunication/ICT services, products and terminals for e-health and e-health applications, within the scope of Resolution 130 (Rev. Busan, 2014) of the Plenipotentiary Conference,
+to consider, as appropriate, the development and/or enhancement of frameworks, which may include legislation, regulations, standards, codes of practice and guidelines, to enhance the development of telecommunication/ICT services, products and terminals for e-health and e-health applications, including increased use of digital technologies to address public health emergencies, within the scope of Resolution 130 (Rev. Dubai 2018) of the Plenipotentiary Conference,

 encourages Member States, Sector Members, Associates and academia

-to participate actively in ITU-T studies on e-health, through the submission of contributions and by other appropriate means.
+to participate actively in ITU-T studies on e-health including effective digital solutions on addressing public health emergencies, and e-health technologies for the ageing population and persons with disabilities and specific needs, through the submission of contributions and by other appropriate means.